mzazon/awesome-cloud-projects/aws/securing-networks-with-micro-segmentation/securing-networks-with-micro-segmentation.md

 ## Prerequisites

-1. AWS account with appropriate permissions for VPC, EC2, RDS, and CloudWatch operations
+1. AWS account with appropriate permissions for VPC, EC2, RDS, CloudWatch, and IAM operations
 2. AWS CLI v2 installed and configured (or AWS CloudShell)
 3. Understanding of network security principles, CIDR blocks, and multi-tier architectures
 4. Familiarity with security group and NACL rule precedence and evaluation order